fadhilnapis/corn-player/README.md

 - custom player support

 ## Requirement
-this plugin require atleast [jQuery v1.1](https://jquery.com/) library on your website
+this plugin require atleast [jQuery v1.1](https://jquery.com/) library on your web page

 ## Installation
 - clone `dist` folder on your project